Past

 Falling asleep, 2024

 This painting depicts a construction site security guard taking a nap in a rest area.
 There are paintings of people sleeping all over the world, and this painting is also related to a modern Japanese painter named Tatsuo Takayama (1912-2007).
 I hear Takayama was strongly influenced by Gauguin when he was young, and I learned about this after the painting was completed.
 Modern Japanese painters are often heavily influenced by modern European painting.
 I myself have also been heavily influenced by such paintings.
 I have the impression that the construction site is decorated with decorative calendars, posters, and objects of good luck, perhaps in order to soften the rustic atmosphere.
-The postcard I chose for this work was a Gauguin postcard that I had been pasting in the bathroom for a long time because I somehow liked it.
+The postcard I chose for this work was a Gauguin postcard that had been pasted in my bathroom for a long time because I somehow liked it.
 It was a very nice coincidence.

 Silent meeting (in front of Hundertwasser), 2023-24